Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 Thankfully, there's a mechanism to accomplish this: @rpath expansion.

-Libraries may set an install_name relative to @rpath.
+Libraries may set an @rpath-relative install_name.
-This is a macro, which the _binary_ expands at runtime.

-Binaries may specify what they want @rpath to expand to (e.g. a 'lib' folder), and may even specify fallbacks.
+Binaries decide at runtime how to expand @rpath, and may even specify fallbacks.

 Let's make fluidsynth's install_name @rpath-relative: